Mary Is Coming

-Mary Is Coming is the first album released by the band Savoy.
+Mary Is Coming is the debut album released by the band Savoy.
 It was a different sound from Paul Waaktaar-Savoy's previous band, a-ha, which had gone on hiatus.
 Savoy aimed to be more guitar-oriented.
 Mary Is Coming was recorded in Oslo and New York City.
 The album sold a total of 50,000 copies in Norway and went Gold.
 Sales in most other countries were unspectacular, leaving Savoy without a worldwide deal.
 The A&R from Warner that signed the band as a spinoff of a-ha had also left the label and a lack of support from them led Savoy to later sign with EMI in Norway.

 "Velvet" was re-recorded by a-ha on their 2000 comeback album Minor Earth Major Sky.